 Oily Coil - The disarm speed for Survivors is tremendously increased.
 Overall, Survivors will have 6 chances to escape The Trapper’s Bear Traps, with the 7th try being impossible to not escape from.
 Even so, the disarm speed of the Survivor’s attempt to escape is incredibly slow with this add-on.
 Imagine pairing it with Honing Stone!

-Dead By Daylight The Trapper Killer Guide: Tips and Tricks
+Dead By Daylight Trapper tips and tricks

 - The Trapper is a 4.6 movement speed Killer, which is the average speed of most Killers, so don’t be afraid to get into a Chase with Survivors if need be.